Fokker-Planck Equation with Fractional Coordinate Derivatives: Conclusion

 \section{Conclusion}

-In this paper, the Fokker-Planck equations with coordinate derivatives of non-integer order $1<\alpha<2$ are derived by using Kolmogorov-Feller equation.
-The method of successive approximations and the averaging with respect to a fast variable are used.
-The main assumption in the paper is that the correlator of two probability densities of particle to make a step has the form of exponential function.
-As a result, the Fokker-Planck equations can have derivatives of order $1<\alpha<2$.
+In this paper, we consider the Fokker-Planck equations with coordinate derivatives of non-integer order $1<\alpha<2$.
+These derivatives are defined in the form of the fractional Marchaud and Riesz differentiations.
+The starting point of our consideration is the well-known Kolmogorov-Feller equation, and some generalization of the equation.
+The fractional kinetic equations are derived by using the method of successive approximations, and the averaging with respect to a fast variable.
+In the paper, we assume that the correlation function of probability density for the generalized Kolmogorov-Feller equation has power-law form.
+Note that some properties the Fokker-Planck equation with coordinate derivatives of non-integer order $1<\alpha<2$ are considered in \cite{SZ,Zaslavsky1,1994,Mil,Y,Chaos2005,Kol}.